Digital-Media/onlineshop/README.md

 The files, that have to be completed for the exercises, are stored in the subdirectory ``src/exercises``.
 All other files are for reference.

-Errors are logged in
+PHP Errors are logged in
 * ``onlineshop/src/onlineshop.log``
 * the Apache error log ``tail -f /var/log/apache2/error.log`` or wherever it resides in your installation.

-Sample solutions are included with ``require`` from a solution folder.
+Sample solutions from a solution folder can be copied into the exercise templates with the class src/Solution/Solution.php.
 The git repostitory, that holds the solution is private.
-These parts can be ignored for your own solution or deleted completely.
-Do not include these files, but work directly in the files in ``src/exercises`` to complete your solution. ``TODO``s will guide you, what has to be done for completing the solution.
+If necessary ``TODO``s will guide you, what has to be done for completing the exercises.
 For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants and have a look at the provided example src/DBAccess/DBDemo.php.
 You can use ``onlineshop/src/onlinshop.sql`` to restore the MariaDB database provided for the excercises.

-For example:

-    /*--
-    require '<path-to-solution>/index/construct.inc.php';
-    //*/
+For example the following line is replaced with the content of <solutionfolder>/index/construct.inc.php:

+    //%%<path-to-solution>/index/construct

 Given parts of the solution are marked as seen below.
-These parts ensure, that the code works without PHP runtime errors, even before the solution is completed.
+These parts ensure, that the code works without PHP runtime errors, even before the exercise is completed.

-     //##
+     //##%%
      return true;
-     //*/
+     //#%#%

 For example a fake login is implemented in a way, that you can login without given user credentials.
-To complete the solution you have to implement the database access to validate the given user credentials.
+To complete the exercise you have to implement the database access to validate the given user credentials.
-Keep these parts of the code, they can be part of your final solution, if you put them on the right place in your own code.
+Keep these parts of the code, they may be part of your final solution, if you put them on the right place in your own code.

-To demonstrate, how the skeleton works, the comments are set, as seen in the examples above.

-If you have access to the solution repository you can demonstrate, how the pattern solution works.
-In this case the comments are switched to

-    //--
-    require '<path-to-solution>/index/construct.inc.php';
-    //*/

-and

-     /*##
-     return true;
-     //*/

-Shell scripts are used to toggle comments.
-They are stored in a private git repository, that holds the solution.
-They use GNU ``sed`` to toggle the commenting of both blocks from ``/*`` to ``//`` and the other way round.

 ## Structure of this Repository